Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 Metrics are literally the eyes of a developer.
 Without them, it is impossible to see both the current technical situation on the project and its long-term trends.

-If we take the classic cycle from systems engineering (and other [memeplexes](post:@choose-nearest-language:genes-memes-memeplexes)):
+If we take the classic loop from systems engineering (and other [memeplexes](post:@choose-nearest-language:genes-memes-memeplexes)):

 1. data collection;
 2. data analysis;
 3. synthesis / decision-making;
 4. implementation of the solution;

-then metrics are the first step in the cycle (and part of the second).
+then metrics are the first step in the loop (and part of the second).
 Without them, it is impossible to close the feedback loop for effective project management.

 Speaking of planning levels, metrics help: